whoswhip/XMRigRPC/README.md

 - Total mined hashes in RPC
 - Idling in RPC when xmrig.exe is not found
 - Automatically hides to system tray
+- Linux Support, this is a version that doesn't have a UI so it can be used on other systems than Windows! https://github.com/whoswhip/XMRigRPC/tree/linux

 ## Supported Pools
 SupportXMR.com Only!